dfeng/notes/neural-representations.md

 What's interesting to me about this problem is that it harks back to a bygone era, where life revolved around function approximation.
 While, yes, everything is function approximation, there is a stark contrast between classic function approximation and say classifying images:

-1. I don't know how important this point is, but the fact that the data is dense in the input space.
+1. I don't know how important this point is, but the data is dense in the input space.
 This is clearly very different from image classification, where the data distribution of natural images is oftentimes considered as a low-dimensional manifold of the full input space.
-2. This gets us back to [[classification-vs-regression]]!
+2. This gets us back to [[classification-vs-regression]], and why perhaps neural networks are not the best when it comes to regression tasks.

 ## Ideas